This post shares tips about how to hem a maxi dress. It’s a simple process that can be done with a sewing machine or no-sew hemming tape.

 Having never hemmed anything, I opted to sew my hem because I’m trying to work on my sewing skills.
 However, there are perfectly viable no-sew options, and I’ll link to those after outlining the sewing steps.

-Here’s what you’ll need to sew a quick and easy hem on a maxi dress:
+Here’s what you’ll need to hem a maxi dress:

 (This post contains affiliate links.
 You can read more about that here.
 Thank you!)